HarcourtsAcademy/grav/user/pages/02.courses/04.sales/02.sales_programme/01.gsthw/gsthw.md

 ---

-This programme is designed for people who wish to become registered real estate salespersons, have moved country or interstate, or operate as personal assistants.
 A blended learning programme incorporating online learning, in-class training and in-the-field projects, this programme provides the required qualifications for industry certification.

-Attached to this programme is [iStart](/courses/sales/istart) - a 12 workshop programme of clear instruction and on-the-job business activities.
+Throughout the programme we’ve provided real life examples that have worked for some of our most successful sales consultants.
+Let their experience guide you along your journey.

 ===

-**Target Groups**: New to the industry sales consultants and their personal assistants

-**Duration**: 4 days

-## What You Will Learn
+## What you will learn
 -	To develop real estate success attitudes and strategies
 -	To mind your own business - planning and goal setting
 -	To generate leads for future business through consultative techniques
 -	To make superstar presentations and sales
 -	To build repeat and referral business through client management systems
 -	To develop skills for managing yourself and achieving life balance
-- To maximise the benefits of Harcourts technology, communication and marketing tools for self promotion, service and efficiency
+-	To maximise the benefits of Harcourts technology, communication and marketing tools for self-promotion, service and efficiency

-## Getting Started the Harcourts Way Structure
+- Gain your Salesperson Registration qualification for industry certification (Australia only)

+## Who should complete this training?
+This programme is designed for people who wish to become registered real estate salespersons, have moved country or interstate, or operate as a personal or buyer’s assistant.

+## Training Requirements
+3–4 days completing pre-course reading and set tasks online, 4 days in-class training, study during the student’s own time, one-on-one coaching in the field with the student’s manager, in the field guidance and project work prior to graduation.
+After a minimum of 45 days in the field, students return to the classroom to complete Graduate Day.

+## Course Fee
+TBD: INCLUDE per state fee table

+## Included in Course Fee
-Getting Started the Harcourts Way is the first component of the Academy [Sales Programme](/courses/sales/sales-programme).
+-	Getting Started the Harcourts Way Student Pack

-The full Sales Programme for new to the industry consultants incorporates approximately 3 – 4 days completing online tasks prior to attending 4 days classroom training.
-Students then commence the [iStart](/courses/sales/istart) programme consisting of 12 in-the-field workshops and during this time students return to the classroom to complete [Graduate Day](/courses/sales/sales-programme/graduate-day).

-Participants may return at no charge within 12 months to attend the course again.
+-	[iStart Online](/courses/sales/istart) –  coaching and accountability programme providing clear instruction and activities for new to the industry sales professionals.
+-	Harcourts Apps – 12-month subscription to Harcourts eOne, eCampaign & eOpen Apps
+-	Graduate Day attendance

 ## Availability
-Getting Started the Harcourts Way is presented in all the main Academy training centres by the Academy's team of specialist trainers.
+Getting Started the Harcourts Way is presented in all the main Academy training centres by the Academy’s team of specialist trainers.